TeriForey/fawkes/docs/source/tutorial/namerun.rst

-.. _tutorial_namestd:
+.. _tutorial_namerun:

-Run NAME - Standard release location
+Run NAME
 ==========================

-Follow this tutorial to run NAME every 3 hours from a set list of standard release sites.
+Follow this tutorial to run NAME using all available user-defined options.
 First you need to login.
 Please follow the login instructions in the :ref:`user guide <login>`.

 .. contents::